ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 !!! danger
     When specifying the number of groups take care to request enough groups to satisfy the requested number of nodes.
-If the number is too low then an unneccesary delay will be added due to the unsatisfiable request.
+If the number is too low then an unnecessary delay will be added due to the unsatisfiable request.

     A useful heuristic to ensure this is the case is to ensure that